alaister/supabase-cookie-auth-proxy/README.md

 It intercepts key requests, such as on the sign in endpoint, and handles updating a session cookie.

-This session cookie id references a session, stored on the edge in Workers KV.
+This session cookie id references a session stored on the edge in Workers KV.
 The session contains the user information and a custom JWT, which is added to each request to Supabase.

 A couple of extra endpoints are also added to control this new session functionality.
 GET `/edge/v1/session` for reading the current session with low latency, and DELETE `/edge/v1/sessions/*session-id*` for invalidating sessions.